THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

 Any ESL movement will generally be due to one or more of the following factors:

-- the base premium has increased, and this has increased the ESL amount.
+- a change in the base premium, and this changes the ESL amount.

 If there is a base premium movement in relation to your policy, this could be due to one or more of the following: